dgcnz/edge/docs/src/part2/training.md

 ## Training Results

 In figures {numref}`boxap` and {numref}`loss` we can see the validation BoxAP and training loss over 12 epochs, respectively.

-TODO:
--  Mention the little bump at the end from the learning rate scheduler (2eps)
--  Mention that the model is not saturated
+We can observe the little bump in accuracy at the last epoch of training, which is due to the lower learning rate.
+The model is not saturated, as we can see that the loss is still decreasing.

 ::::{grid} 2
 :::{grid-item-card}